All Episodes

 I got a metal neck.

-You know, hey, you got you got time, miss.
+You know, hey, you got, you got time, miss.

-We're gonna be here for a while.
+We're going to be here for a while.

 Yeah, I got that.